Facts about D.B. Cooper

 D.B.
 Cooper Biography

-D.B.
-Cooper is the world's most famous jumping skyjacker.
-The mysterious passenger, who bought a ticket using the name Dan Cooper, boarded a Northwest Orient flight in Portland, Oregon on 24 November 1971 -- the eve of Thanksgiving.
-Once aloft, he threatened to blow up the plane and demanded $200,000 and four parachutes.
-After the plane landed at Seattle-Tacoma Airport and his demands were met, Cooper ordered the pilot of the 727 to take off and head for Mexico, flying at 10,000 feet.
+The mysterious middle-aged passenger, who bought a ticket using the name Dan Cooper, boarded a Northwest Orient flight in Portland, Oregon on November 24, 1971 — the eve of Thanksgiving.
+(Though the hijacker called himself Dan Cooper, a news reporter later heard an investigator mention a “D.B.
+Cooper,” and the initials stuck.)
+One aloft, Cooper threatened to blow up the plane (a Boeing 727) and demanded he be given $200,000 and four parachutes.
+After the plane landed at Seattle-Tacoma Airport and his demands were met, Cooper ordered the pilot to take off and head for Mexico, flying at a relatively low 10,000 feet.

-The hijacker actually called himself Dan Cooper; a reporter later heard an investigator mention a "D.B.
-Cooper," and the name stuck...
 In 1980, an eight-year-old boy named Brian Ingram dug up a bundle of $20 bills in the sand beside the Columbia River near Vancouver, Washington.
-The cash was identified as $5800 of Cooper’s money; the FBI had recorded the serial numbers.
+The cash was identified as $5800 of D.B.
+Cooper’s money; the serial numbers matched those recorded by the FBI before they delivered the ransom cash.
 No other money was found, though, and it’s the only Cooper cash uncovered so far… D.B.
 Cooper smoked; his brand of cigarettes was Raleigh… The 1981 movie The Pursuit of D.B.
 Cooper starred Treat Williams and Robert Duvall in a fictionalized version of Cooper’s story… Northwest Orient became known as Northwest Airlines in 1986, then merged with Delta Airlines in 2008.